Nuwe Eersterus: History

-It was incorporated into the Gauteng province in 2004 under the jurisdiction of the Tshwane Metro.
-The semi-rural township is situated between the borders of Gauteng and Northwest provinces, but it has been and it is still governed by Gauteng through the Tshwane Metro.
+It was incorporated into the Gauteng province in 2004 under the jurisdiction of the City of Tshwane Metropolitan Municipality.
+This township is situated near the boundary with the North West Province.

 Education

+The township of New Eersterust has 7 schools being Rakgotso High School, Ramabele High School, New Eersterust High School, Matso Primary School, Kgomba Primary School, Rapelego Primary School and Redirile Primary School.
 The most widely spoken languages are Tswana, Northern Sotho, Tsonga and Ndebele.

 Subdivisions

-The township is divided in blocks A, B, C, D1, D2, E, F1, F2, F3, F4 and Soutpan and Marikana informal settlement.
+The township is divided in Blocks A, B, C, D1, D2, E, F1, F2, F3, F4 and Soutpan and Marikana informal settlement.
 The Tswaing Crater Museum is also located in New Eersterust.